 3. Keep all health appointments and be prepared.
 Your doctor will want to see you on a regular basis to monitor your health.
 Even if you feel better or have other demands on your time (work, family, etc.), you need to make these visits a priority.
 Make the most of each visit by using CardioSmart’s Preparing for Your Appointment page.

 4. Follow your treatment plan.
 No matter what your condition or treatment, it’s important to follow your doctor’s advice.
 It’s the only way that you and your health care team will know if the treatment is working or if changes are needed.

 5. Take your medications exactly as directed.
-Many people living with heart disease take medications to prevent problems and/or feel better.
-But in order for these medications to work, you must take them correctly.
+Many people living with heart disease take medications to prevent problems, feel better or both.
+But for these medications to work, you must take them correctly.

 - Take the time to understand why your doctor prescribed a specific medicine.
 You’ll feel better about taking the medication if you know why it is needed and how it can help.

 - Ask your doctor about side effects and how best to manage them.